 Survey says: Getting to the bottom of your results requires you to crunch the numbers and read between the lines.
 Before you draft an action plan, follow these steps to get more out of your engagement survey results.

-Right off the bat, you’ll be tempted to look at your overall scores.
+Milliseconds after the survey closes, you’ll likely be tempted to look at overall scores.
 But while high-level averages might give you a pulse on how the organization is doing as a whole, you won’t be able to diagnose issues without more detail.
 Dive even deeper by filtering your survey results by specific characteristics, including:

 In doing so, you might discover both positive and problematic outliers.
 For example, if certain demographics report feeling disengaged or excluded from company culture, that might call for new diversity and inclusion goals.
 Conversely, maybe one department or office location is significantly more engaged than the rest of the company.
 In setting any next steps, you may want to look at what that segment is doing differently.